RoboCup-SPL/GameController/TCM.md

 "silent" mode, in which it does not display anything but still stores all received messages in log files.

-Although the TCM was made for usage in SPL games, the league can be changed by passing the command line parameter `-l` or `--league`.
-This is mainly useful for the GameStateVisualizer mode.

 ## User Interface